yvettejanecek/Getting-and-Cleaning-Data/Codebook.md

 Additional vectors obtained by averaging the signals in a signal window sample.
 These are used on the angle() variable:

-gravityMean
+gravityMean             new label:  GravieyMean

-tBodyAccMean
+tBodyAccMean            new label:  TimeBodyAccelerometerMean

-tBodyAccJerkMean
+tBodyAccJerkMean        new label:  TimeBodyAccelerometerJerkMean

-tBodyGyroMean
+tBodyGyroMean           new label:  TimeBodyGyroscopeMean

-tBodyGyroJerkMean
+tBodyGyroJerkMean       new label:  TimeBodyGyroscopeMean

 The complete list of variables of each feature vector is available in 'features.txt'